AvanzaBank/carbon-java-relay/README.md

-## NB: Currently under development, stay tuned for the first release

 # carbon-java-relay
 carbon-java-relay is a fast and simple relay for carbon data.
 It provides a subset of the functionality of carbon-relay from the [Graphite project](https://github.com/graphite-project/).